Oreille/omm_jrsi/time_step_selection/README.md

 ### Execute OMM

-You can now move the "selectedTimeSteps.txt" file to your case folder in the ../OMM/ directory and execute the inverse procedure.
+You can now move the "selectedTimeSteps.txt" file to your case folder located in the ../OMM/ directory and execute the inverse procedure.